UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

         First load the modules ``ml GCC/10.2.0  OpenMPI/4.0.5 R/4.0.4`` and then run the script with the command  ``Rscript --no-save --no-restore sleep.R`` to use 6 processes.

+DASK
+''''

+There are other strategies that are more automatic.
+**Dask** is a array model extension and task scheduler.
+By using the new array classes, you can automatically distribute operations across multiple CPUs.

+Dask is very popular for data analysis and is used by a number of high-level Python libraries:

+    - Dask arrays scale NumPy (see also xarray)
+    - Dask dataframes scale Pandas workflows
+    - Dask-ML scales Scikit-Learn

+- Dask divides arrays into many small pieces (chunks), as small as necessary to fit it into memory.
+- Operations are delayed (lazy computing) e.g. tasks are queue and no computation is performed until you actually ask values to be computed (for instance print mean values).
+- Then data is loaded into memory and computation proceeds in a streaming fashion, block-by-block.

+.. admonition:: More info!

+   - `Introduction to Dask by Aalto Scientific Computing and CodeRefinery <https://aaltoscicomp.github.io/python-for-scicomp/parallel/#dask-and-task-queues>`_
+   - `Intermedieate level Dask by ENCCS <https://enccs.github.io/hpda-python/dask/>`_.

 - Official Python documentation is found here https://www.python.org/doc/ .
 - `Wikipedias' article on Parallel Computing <https://en.wikipedia.org/wiki/Parallel_computing>`_